 A good mortgage adviser would able to say for definite whether you will be able to get a mortgage once they've seen your credit report (and that of your partner if you will be living together).
 Each mortgage lender takes a different view on whether to offer a mortgage to a person with a poor credit rating so dates and amounts of defaults really matter.
 A good mortgage adviser will also look at your other commitments such as the car loan and credit card balances.
 These will all affect the mortgage affordability criteria.

 How to get a mortgage with a bad credit rating

 The good news is that it can be possible to get a mortgage even with a poor credit record, although it admittedly won't be at a market leading low interest rate.
 That is why we provide access to a free mortgage review for everyone to help people in your exact situation.
 Most people assume that they will never get a mortgage and so give up on their dream of owning a home prematurely.
 I strongly suggest that you follow the simple steps below, which takes seconds, to start the ball rolling and have the best chance of obtaining the mortgage you need:

-- Start the mortgage tool and select the 'adviser type' as 'mortgage adviser'
+- Start the mortgage tool* and select 'find my adviser'